eyedol/kasahorow-Keyboard-For-Android/README.md

 ### Debug Build

-To make a debug  build, in the project's root directory issue
+To make a debug  build, in the project's root directory, issue

 `./gradlew assembleDebug`